acvneurips/ACV/README.md

 data (np.ndarray[2]): data used for the estimation
-C (list[list]): list of the index of variables group together global_proba(double): the level of the SDP, default value = 0.9 num_threads (int): how many threads to use for parallelism
+C (list[list]): list of the index of variables group together global_proba(double): the level of the SDP, default value = 0.9

 sdp_importance:= corresponds to the global sdp of each variable
 """